What Is H.I.I. Therapy?

 I have developed my own blend of mental therapy and physical health practices into a cohesive approach I call H.i.iTherapy.
 H.i.i.Therapy is an integrated, experiential-based therapy that combines active techniques and interventions from various mental health therapeutic approaches.

 This approach to mental health using movement and expression can include many things like art, music, hiking, rafting, rock climbing, building a dog house, or ANYTHING where I can observe and interact with a client through a clinical lens to employ real or perceived stressors.
-This lets me do “in the moment” processing and gather first-hand information and insight into my clients.
-Because of this I am able to customize each treatment plan based on the individual’s needs and preferences.
+This lets me do “in-the-moment” processing and gather first-hand information and insight into my clients.
+Because of this, I am able to customize each treatment plan based on the individual’s needs and preferences.

-“H.i.i.Therapy” is a word play on the acronym “H.I.I.T” which in the sports and performance world stands for “High Intensity Interval Training”.
+“H.i.i.Therapy” is a wordplay on the acronym “H.I.I.T” which in the sports and performance world stands for “High-Intensity Interval Training”.
 When used correctly as part of a well-rounded exercise program, HIIT has proven to be one of (if not THE) best overall styles of training for overall health and fitness.

 The vast majority of my clients have prescribed exercise and workout programs as part of their treatment plans.
 However, if there are days when you prefer to be less active, I also have an office with comfy chairs and pictures on the wall.
 Sometimes my clients prefer to just talk, and that’s perfectly fine as well.

-If you, or someone you know could benefit from some mental and physical support and training, email me at Ray@fundamentalhq.com, I would love to see if we would be a good fit!”
+If you or someone you know could benefit from some mental and physical support and training, email me at Ray@fundanmentalhq.com, I would love to see if we would be a good fit!”